britter/apacheconeu-2016-beyond-stringutils/docs/03-commons-lang.md

 ### Builders

-... for the commons methods in defined in `java.lang.Object`
+... for the common methods in defined in `java.lang.Object`

 ```
 public boolean equals(Object o) {